zHyourinmaru/Ratatouille23-Back-End-Mainteinance/README.md

 # Ratatouille23-Back-End-Mainteinance
-Ratatouille23 is a Spring Boot backend application designed for restaurant management (handling dishes, allergens, orders, tables, and users) .
-This repository showcases a complete Software Evolution and Re-engineering cycle.

-***

-# Ratatouille23 - Backend Modernization & Software Evolution

 ## Project Overview
 **Ratatouille23** is a Spring Boot backend application designed for restaurant management, handling dishes, allergens, orders, tables, and users.